moniaros/AgentRisePortal/COMPREHENSIVE_DOCUMENTATION.md

     -   Features a tabbed sub-navigation to switch between an overview, rule categories (`Lead Conversion`, `Communication Automation`), and a new `Templates` manager.
     -   Displays automation rules for a selected category in a filterable table.
     -   Admins can toggle rules between "Active" and "Inactive".
-    -   Admins can access an actions menu to Edit, Duplicate, or Delete a rule.
+    -   Admins can access an actions menu to Edit, Duplicate, Delete, or Test a rule.
 -   **UI Elements:** Tabbed sub-navigation, filter controls, data table, confirmation modal.
 -   **Data Source:** `hooks/useAutomationRules.ts` (fetches from `/data/rules/automation_rules.json`).
 -   **Localization:** Fully supported.